UH Head: Sunday 6th March 2022

 - Racing in accordance with British Rowing rules.

-- All coxes MUST have more than 30 hours coxing experience on the Tideway
+- All coxes must have adequate coxing experience on the Tideway

 - In the case of emergency officials will follow the emergency action plan.
 In general if a rower or cox enters the water it is important that they stay with the boat unless there is obvious danger.
 If you are in the water be careful to avoid the launch engine.